First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 \subsection{Organisation of the paper}

 \Cref{sec:prelim} summarises definitions and notations used in this paper.
-In \cref{sec:obstructions} we define the classes~$\Fc_=,\Fc_\le,\Fc_\ge$ of obstructions to twin-width in tournaments, and prove \cref{thm:forbidden-tournaments-bad}. \Cref{sec:bst} defines binary search trees, the associated orders, and some related notions.
-We then prove a crucial lemma which, from a partition into intervals of a BST order, extracts some FO definable substructure. \Cref{sec:extraction} proves~\cref{thm:forbidden-tournaments-intro} using the former lemma, combined with results of~\cite{twin-width4} and Ramsey arguments.
+In \cref{sec:obstructions} we define the classes~$\Fc_=,\Fc_\le,\Fc_\ge$ of obstructions to twin-width in tournaments, and prove \cref{thm:forbidden-tournaments-bad}. \Cref{sec:bst} introduces binary search trees, and proves a crucial lemma, which from a partition into intervals of a BST order, extracts some FO definable ordered substructure. \Cref{sec:approx} combines this key lemma with results of~\cite{twin-width4} to prove~\cref{lem:BST-twinwidth}: from a witness that the tournament~$T$ augmented by a BST order has large twin-width, the key lemma extracts a witness that~$T$ itself has large twin-width. \Cref{sec:extraction} refines this argument into a proof of~\cref{thm:forbidden-tournaments-intro} using Ramsey results.
 Finally, \cref{sec:generalisation} explains how our results generalise to oriented graphs with bounded independence number, and to binary relational structures.